Javapoet/producers-auth/README.md

 0.0.0 build 30 Passing ConnectionManager to ResetPasswordDatabaseManager 0.0.0 build 31 Added logoutUser
-0.0.0 build 32 Added dynamic `preparedEmailJspPath` to RegisterMailer
+0.0.0 build 32 Added dynamic `preparedEmailJspPath` to RegisterMailer 0.0.0 build 33 Adjust JSP path in ResetPasswordMailer.java for new contextUrl